Updated May 2022

-Figure 1.3 shows the historical and forecast price of Canadian Light Sweet (CLS).
+Figure S1.3 shows historical and forecast prices for Canadian Light Sweet (CLS).

 The price trajectory of CLS follows the forecast price of WTI but is differentiated by transportation costs, regional factors, and exchange rates.
-The low-price and high-price cases reflect near-term and long-term volatility and are estimated using a 90 per cent confidence interval.
+The low- and high-price cases reflect near- and long-term volatility and are estimated using a 90 per cent confidence interval.